neopsyon/awesome-sources/README.md

-# Awesome Sources - Awesome list of internet sources
+# Awesome list of Internet Sources

 The repository contains a list of useful internet sources, such as other top influencers, repositories, websites, etc.